-FACULTY: Michael Castell, Sally Dunan, Paul Jacoby, Aaron Tanaka study that prepares the student for entry-level employment in the field of Information Technology.
+The Associate in Science (A.S.)
+Degree in the Computing, Electronics, and Networking Technology program is a two-year course of study that prepares the student for entry-level employment in the field of Information Technology.
 Core classes are designed to give students a firm foundation in the basics of computers, networking and information systems.